progalgo/csharpstandard/standard/types.md

 - For any reference type `T`, the annotation `?` in `T?` indicates that `T?` a nullable type, whereas the unannotated `T` is non-nullable.
 - No diagnostic warnings related to nullability are generated.
-- The null-forgiving operator `!` ([§12.8.9](expressions.md#1289-null-forgiving-expressions)) may alter the analyzed null state of its operand and what compile time informative messages are produced.
+- The null-forgiving operator `!` ([§12.8.9](expressions.md#1289-null-forgiving-expressions)) may alter the analyzed null state of its operand and what compile time diagnostic warnings are produced.

 > *Example*:
 >